CARNIVAL

 DOCTOR: Yes, that's an excellent idea, Major.
 I'll have a large scotch.

 JOHN ANDREWS: (Interrupts firmly.)
 Major Daly, these people are stowaways.
-Quite possibly even criminals, and either unable or unwilling to give a satisfactory account of themselves.
+Quite possibly even criminals, and either unable or unwilling to give a

 MAJOR DALY: Hang it all, Andrews!
 The fellah is a sahib, you know!